-Second, are you spending incentive money on people who have little to do with actually closing the deal?
-I have seen over 100 people get a little piece of the action, and I am positive that half of them could have taken a year sabbatical and the deal flow would not have been impacted.
+Second: are you spending incentive money on people who have little to do with actually closing the deal?
+I have seen over 100 people get a little piece of the action on a single deal, and I am positive that half of them could have taken a year’s sabbatical and the deal flow would not have been impacted.
 Pay the people who impact closing deals with money from the deal.
 Others should be on different incentive plans that measure their contribution to the company.

 Done right, you might find more money for the people who are the real drivers of deal velocity.
 Those are the ones you want to be motivated, which brings us to section three.